-Paris investigates anti-Semitic incident amid protests
+French prime minister defends police targeted by protesters

+Many protesters have denounced what they describe as disproportionate responses by police that include multiple beatings also captured on video.
+Hundreds of people have been injured in the clashes, mainly protesters but also police officers and journalists.

+Police say they’re acting in self-defense, and defended the officer who brandished his gun, saying it served as a deterrent to protect his colleagues.

-PARIS (AP) - Paris authorities are investigating alleged anti-Semitic comments by yellow vest protesters in the city subway toward a woman whose father died at Auschwitz.
+Meanwhile, Paris authorities are investigating alleged anti-Semitic comments by yellow vest protesters in the city subway toward a woman whose father died at Auschwitz.

-A journalist described on Twitter witnessing the incident Saturday night after a new round of protests by the yellow vest movement against taxes and other economic concerns.

-The woman’s nephew identified his aunt on Twitter as the target of the comments.
+A journalist described on Twitter witnessing the incident Saturday night.
+The woman’s nephew identified his aunt as the target of the comments.

-The Paris prosecutor’s office said Monday that an investigation has been opened.
+The Paris prosecutor’s office said Monday that an investigation has been opened into public insults based on race or religion and denying crimes of humanity.

 Some protesters in the yellow vest movement have expressed extreme or racist views.
 But research into its followers and their online comments has found that the movement as a whole is a broad-based grassroots phenomenon with no single political bent that includes people from many sectors of society.

+It began with anger of a rise in taxes on gasoline and diesel, which is why the protesters wear the fluorescent emergency vests that all French motorists are required to carry in their vehicles.

 Copyright © 2018 The Washington Times, LLC.